lipme/vue-svg-msa/README.md

 }]
 ```

-**coloring** allows the values 'no', 'seqcolor', 'auto', 'metadata'.
+**coloring** allows to colored the nucleotides.
+The accepted values are 'no', 'seqcolor', 'auto', 'metadata'.
 It is allowed to mix the values, eg 'seqcolor|metadata'
 If the value is 'metadata', the styles described in the **metadata** array are apply to the svg image.

 ```